sanchee16/chime/scientific-python/what-is-broadcasting.md

 get comaptible shape arrays.

 According to numpy docs, it helps in vectorising array operations so that looping occurs in C and not in python.
-It is usually efficient since there is no copying involved and hence less memory is required because it involves implicit copying.
+It is usually efficient since we stretch the scalar to the shape of the greater shape and hence less memory is required.
+It happens so because it involves implicit copying of variable.

+Though, the process is quiet optimised in numpy but it usually leads to slow computations in case memory assignment is not taken care of.

 **Rule:-** Two dimensions are compatible when they are equal or one of them is 1.